jarnokorstanje/twitter-categorize-frontend/README.md

 - Login page to get Bearer Token and store in localstorage
 - Logout button to delete Bearer Token from localstorage
 - Profile page to see user details
+- If not logged in, every page except register will redirect to login page

 ## CRUD functionality (categories):